nmswainston/stacys40thfiesta/MEMORIES_SETUP.md

 ## Setup Instructions

+### 1. Ensure Hidden Forms Are Present (CRITICAL!)

+⚠️ **For React/SPA apps**: Netlify Forms detection requires a static HTML form in your `index.html`.

+✅ **Already Done!** Your `index.html` now includes hidden forms for:
+- `memories` - Memory wall submissions
+- `rsvp` - RSVP form
+- `carpool` - Carpool coordination

+These hidden forms allow Netlify to detect your forms at build time, even though the actual forms are rendered by React.

-### 1. Deploy Your Site
+### 2. Deploy Your Site
 ```bash
 npm run build
 # Push to GitHub and deploy via Netlify
 ```

-Once deployed, Netlify will automatically detect the form with `data-netlify="true"` attribute.
+Once deployed, Netlify will automatically detect the hidden forms in your `index.html`.

-### 2. Get Your Netlify Personal Access Token
+### 3. Get Your Netlify Personal Access Token

 1. Visit: https://app.netlify.com/user/applications
 2. Scroll to "Personal access tokens"